AB Separation: What is it, Who Gets it, How to Check for it.

 The reasoning behind the ab check I explained was that each item she rattled off can be a symptom of an ab separation.

-This is because the ab separations cause instability and weaknesses that are not isolated to the area of the separation alone they actually impact the many systems that depend on a strong abdominal cavity.
+This is because the ab separations cause instability and weaknesses that are not isolated to the area of the separation alone.
+(Core Concept 1) They actually impact the many systems that depend on a strong abdominal cavity.
 (Her bladder, prolapses, backs, hips, knees...)
-Plus it is quick to rule out.
+Plus, it is quick to rule out.

-The client said that her kids were full grown and that an ab separation did not seem likely…plus she asked (as many do)
+The client said that her kids were fully grown and that an ab separation did not seem likelyโฆplus she asked (as many do)

 What Did We Find?